asunder123/chaosautomated/version2.0/desktopchatbot/README.md

 1.  **Upload Documents**:
     *   Upload `.txt` or `.pdf` files via the Streamlit interface.
-    *   Text is extracted and segmented into sentences.
+    *   Text is extracted and segmented into sentences and sliding windows.
 2.  **Build Index**:
     *   Sentences are embedded using spaCy vectors.
     *   FAISS index is built for fast similarity search.
 3.  **Ask Questions**:
-    *   Query is embedded and compared against indexed sentences.
+    *   Query is embedded and compared against indexed chunks.
-    *   Semantic + keyword scores determine the best candidate.
+    *   Semantic + keyword + dependency scores determine the best candidate.
-    *   If semantic similarity is below threshold, fallback transformer re-ranks candidates.
+    *   If semantic gating fails, fallback transformer reranks candidates.
 4.  **Answer Display**:
-    *   The best sentence is shown as the answer in the chat interface.
+    *   The best candidate is shown in the chat interface.

 ***